-Taking the train is certainly not the fastest way to travel between these two cities (and a lot of the time, it's not cheaper, either), but it's inarguably more eco-friendly and allows passengers to see the sights of Spain and Portugal along the way.
+Taking the train is certainly not the fastest way to travel between these two cities (and it's often not cheaper, either), but it's inarguably more eco-friendly and allows passengers to see the sights of Spain and Portugal along the way.

 Taking the bus, exclusively, from Porto to Madrid takes about eight hours.
 ALSA's coach line runs the route once per day, stopping only once at Madrid Estacion Sur along the way.
-Tickets cost between $45 and $70 USD.
+Tickets cost between $45 and $70.

 Combining the bus and the train is quicker than taking either one of them exclusively.
 Travelers would board the Flixbus in Porto, then ride four and a half hours to Zamora.
 From there, they would need to transfer to the Renfe AVE train, which takes almost two hours with one stop at Madrid-Chamartin along the route.
 The entire journey takes about seven hours in total (an hour shorter than the bus and three hours shorter than the train).
 It costs from $45 to $90.

-The 600-kilometer (373-mile) journey by car from Porto to Madrid takes about six hours.
-Drivers should take the A-4 to the E-82, which is—keep in mind—a toll road.
+The 373-mile (600-kilometer) journey by car from Porto to Madrid takes about six hours.
+Drivers should take the A-4 to the E-82, which is a toll road.
 Then, from E-82, get on the A-6 and follow it all the way into Madrid.
-You shouldn't have any trouble crossing the international border seeing as European countries are akin to U.S. states when it comes to border control; that is to say that you'll be lucky to get a picture of the "welcome to Spain" sign on the side of the road.
+You shouldn't have any trouble crossing the international border, seeing as European countries are akin to U.S. states when it comes to border control; that is to say that you'll be lucky to get a picture of the "welcome to Spain" sign on the side of the road.

-If you go a more southern route, which takes about five hours and 45 minutes, then you'll pass through Salamanca (part of the historic and sought-after Castile and León region) along A-66.
-This makes for a great stopover (almost directly at the halfway point), if you have the time.
+If you go a more southern route, which takes about five hours, 45 minutes, then you'll pass through Salamanca (part of the historic and sought-after Castile and León region) along A-66.
+This makes for a great stopover (almost directly at the halfway point) if you have the time.

 What to See in Madrid

 However you get there, you'll find that there's plenty to do in the nation's capital once you arrive.
-Madrid is simply brimming with art, history, culture, stunning architecture, and green spaces that can just about be enjoyed year-round (what with January temperatures in the 50 degrees Fahrenheit range and all).
+Madrid is simply brimming with art, history, culture, stunning architecture, and green spaces that can just about be enjoyed year-round.

-Spain's warm climate makes it easy to spend full days outside, simply wandering through the picturesque squares—Plaza Mayor and Puerta del Sol are two of the most popular and (disclaimer) busy.
+Spain's warm climate makes it easy to spend full days outside, simply wandering through the picturesque squares—Plaza Mayor and Puerta del Sol are two of the most popular.
 Those looking for a smidge of adventure might consider canoeing at the Buen Retiro Park, a green space that was once owned by the royal family but has since opened to the public.

 Lastly, no tourist should leave without sampling a bit of Spanish fare.
 Besides the obligatory churro, there's paella, gazpacho, and sangria.
 The Spanish love their potato-and-egg combinations, so tortilla de patatas and huevos rotos can be found on many menus throughout the city.